 So how do you start your KOL marketing/Influencer marketing campaign in China in 2020?

 In many activities, getting started is often the hardest part, and KOL marketing/Influencer marketing is no exception, especially if your project will run in a foreign country with a whole new digital ecosystem.
 But fear not, just like any other project, Chinese Influencer marketing has its own steps.

 It is probably not news to you that China has many many social media platforms that don’t exist anywhere else in the world.
 So with this in mind, don’t expect to have great results with your YouTube strategy on Chinese video platforms.

-WeChat is known for its relevant information, as people mostly use it to learn about new brands, products, and industry leaders.
+WeChat is a Chinese Super app, but people are mostly use it for educational purpose: learn about new brands, products, and industry leaders.

 According to the survey by Chinese Internet Watch,

 - Over 60% of WeChat users report opening the app more than 10 times a day.

 - 40% seek content through WeChat Official accounts, broadcast messages and groups

 - Almost 80% of respondents of survey follow WeChat Official Accounts